Due April 12, 2021

 In addition to the essay, students are required to submit a short companion video (2-3 minutes) on their assigned topic.
 Well-produced videos may receive up to 5 extra-credit points.

-- Consider using the free version of the online platform WeVideo, but you may also consider relying on software such as iMovie or Windows Moviemaker –but just remember that sharing those videos will require you to post them first at an online platform like YouTube.
+- Consider using the free version of the online platform WeVideo, but you may also consider relying on software such as iMovie or Windows Moviemaker –but just remember that sharing those videos will require you to post them first at an online platform like YouTube (they must be either public or unlisted with link).

 - Remember to provide CLEAR audio narration.
 Usually, you can achieve good sound quality simply by recording into your cell phone in a quiet room.
 Just speak close to the phone, vary your tone and pacing, and try to sound natural.